galaxyproject/training-material/topics/metagenomics/tutorials/metagenomics-binning/turorial.md

 # Conclusion

-In summary, this tutorial shows a step-by-step on how to bin metagenomic contigs using CONCOCT and MetaBAT2.
+In summary, this tutorial shows a step-by-step on how to bin metagenomic contigs using MetaBAT2.

-These tools vary in their strengths, limitations, and suitability for different types of metagenomic data, so it is important to choose the most appropriate tool for a given analysis.
+Generally, metagenomics binning tools vary in their strengths, limitations, and suitability for different types of metagenomic data, so it is important to choose the most appropriate tool for a given analysis.
 Additionally, it is often beneficial to compare the results of multiple binning methods to improve the accuracy of genome binning.

 Metagenomic data can be assembled to, ideally, obtain the genomes of the species that are represented within the input data.
 But metagenomic assembly is **complex** and there are
 - **different approaches**: ????